EmilyMayGrout/coatithon_code/code_review/README.txt

 		for all individuals of each group into the right format for the preprocessing:

-		- For Galaxy group: the gps data for each individual were on 2 files (because the memory card got full a few days before the data were all collected, so I binded them in the preprocess_gps_lowres to make one txt file per individual with "name", "lon", "lat", and "datetime" script (and saved this file into a new txt file, so each individual had 1 file)
+		- For Galaxy group: the gps data for each individual were on 2 files (because the memory card got full a few days before the data were all collected, so I bound them in the preprocess_gps_lowres to make one txt file per individual with "name", "lon", "lat", and "datetime" script (and saved this file into a new txt file, so each individual had 1 file)